Your cart

 The Clinical Evidence:

-• Melatonin Bioavailability: A randomised controlled trial found that consumption of tart cherry juice concentrate significantly increased total sleep time and sleep efficiency.
-Analysis of urinary 6-sulfatoxymelatonin confirmed that the supplementation increased the bioavailability of melatonin in the body (Howatson et al., 2012).
+• Melatonin Bioavailability: A randomised controlled trial found that consumption of Tart Cherry concentrate significantly increased total sleep time and sleep efficiency, confirmed by analysis of urinary 6-sulfatoxymelatonin (Howatson et al., 2012).

 The Mechanism: These are the essential "co-factors."
 Zinc acts as a modulator of glutamatergic neurons, preventing excessive excitation (excitotoxicity) at the NMDA receptor (Cherasse & Urade, 2017).